Anonymous-2025-Repr/LLM-DS-Reproducibility/README.md

-# An Analyst-Inspector Framework for Evaluating Reproducibility of LLMs in Data Science
+# AIRepr: An Analyst-Inspector Framework for Evaluating Reproducibility of LLMs in Data Science
 Official repository for the paper ''_An Analyst-Inspector Framework for Evaluating Reproducibility of LLMs in Data Science_''
 ![Alt text](Figures/human_in_loop_overview.png)